Ultimate Guide on Being a Harpist

 Diana Rowan is a pioneer in her industry.
 She shares the way of musical inspiration and creativity through her Virtual Harp Summit Series.
 Diana connects harpists worldwide by sharing knowledge, passion, and raising the consciousness of the harp.

-Virtual Harp Summit by Diana Rowan was the first large-scale online harp gathering in the world, paving the way for our new era of online harp learning and events.
+Virtual Harp Summit by Diana Rowan is the first large-scale online harp gathering in the world, paving the way for our new era of online harp learning and events.
 Almost 100 master harpists from all over the globe teach in the four Summits currently available.

 Sharing knowledge and her passion for harp playing, Diana raises the consciousness of the instrument both for harpists and for the whole world.

 Currently, four Virtual Harp Summits are available.
 Each of them brings 25+ outstanding presenters providing 40 hours of content per summit focusing on one theme of the summit.

 Listening to others helps you learn the very latest teaching and developments in the harp world.

-Virtual Harp Summit is a great opportunity to learn about and connect with with other harpists.
+Virtual Harp Summit is a great opportunity to learn about and connect with other harpists.
 You can enjoy communicating with musicians all over the world.
 In one of the episodes of the Virtual Harp Summit, Diana Rowan shares with the participants some of the strategies she used to build community.
 Feeling you belong helps overcome fears that may halt your inspiration.